Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 Further Reading: What to do in Reykjavik (in One Day)

 If you’re on a tight schedule and only have time for one Icelandic experience, this is a good option.
 You will be able to get a good feel for Iceland’s natural beauty, but you won’t have to travel too far away from the capital.

-Though many tour companies offer packaged deals on Golden Circle tours, Sam and I opted to rent a car and drive the loop on our own, primarily because we are cheap and the tours were not (We rented our vehicle from SadCars.
+Though many tour companies offer packaged deals on Golden Circle tours, Sam and I opted to rent a car and drive the loop on our own, primarily because we are cheap and the tours were not We rented our vehicle from SadCars.
 We came to understand with alarming clarity why the rental company is called “sad,” and as an absolute shock to no one, the company has since closed down.

 Driving ourselves was definitely the right choice for us.
 We enjoyed having the freedom to travel at our own pace, and the loop is easy to navigate for even the most directionally challenged individual.

-I was concerned about the road conditions, since we were visiting in March and had been warned that the weather in Iceland is extremely unpredictable (Not to mention, we live in Georgia where three snowflakes constitute the apocalypse and cause a Hunger Games-style run on grocery stores).
-But, despite snowing off and on all day, the roads are well maintained and driving the loop wasn’t a problem for us.
+I was concerned about the road conditions, since we were visiting in winter and had been warned that the weather in Iceland is extremely unpredictable.
+Not to mention, we live in Georgia where three snowflakes constitute the apocalypse and cause a Hunger Games-style run on grocery stores.
+But despite the periodic snowfall throughout the day, the roads are well maintained and driving the loop wasn’t a problem for us.
 We would recommend that you try to avoid driving in the dark, though, if you’re not experienced driving in winter conditions.

-In order to make the most of the daylight hours, we left our hotel right after breakfast at around 9:30am.
+We made the most of the limited daylight hours and left our hotel right after breakfast at around 9:30am.

 Þingvellir National Park